-Why attic fans don’t work and what to do instead!
+Why attic fans don’t work well and what to do instead!

-With the summer season fast approaching, now is a good time to review an uncomfortable topic.
-Hot attics, and why traditional exhaust fans don’t work to cool them off!
+With the summer season upon us, now is a good time to review an uncomfortable topic.
+Hot attics, and why traditional exhaust fans don’t work well enough to cool them off!

 A very hot problem